 How important is it to pick the right profile?
 That depends partly on the hardware.
 For older printers, it’s absolutely essential.
 Some of the features mentioned above are dependent on advances in printer technology.
 Older output devices aren’t as sophisticated and need more careful color management.
 MUTOH’s patented wave print firmware makes correct profiling a little less critical by hiding banding and making dithering patterns less visible.
 But even with the I2 (wave printing) firmware, differences can be seen from one profile to another.

 When we added our PrismJET WallTEXTM adhesive fabric, we made a large sample for the training room using a photo of a boy playing soccer.
 But the flesh tones were too saturated.
-So we asked our lead color technician Ron Adams to create an ICC profile for the new media.
-Ron obliged and now the flesh tones are perfect and our WallTEXTM prints are of magazine quality.
+So our product support staff created an ICC profile for the new media.
+Now the flesh tones are perfect and our WallTEXTM prints are of magazine quality.
+We’ve also recently created new profiles for our 6-mil, semi-rigid PrismJET 220, 221, and 222 matte and glossy printable vinyl.
+We offer high-quality profiles that maximize print quality and high efficiency profiles that offer vivid color and faster print speeds.
+Generally for each custom SIGNWarehouse media profile, you’ll find both options.

 How do you know if it’s “right?”
 As the old adage goes, beauty is in the eye of the beholder.
 Color is subjective, so trying to determine when a print is perfect is harder than it sounds.
 In a production environment, the more practical approach is to look for problems that indicate incorrect color management settings.